 - From 1 January 2013 the rates for direct long-haul flights from NI were devolved to the Northern Ireland Executive, and set at £0.
 Direct long haul journeys from NI are those where the first part of the journey is to a destination outside Band A.

-The tables specifying which countries and territories fall into each of the APD bands can be found on the HM Revenue & Customs website (page 43).
+The tables specifying which countries and territories fall into each of the APD bands can be found on the HM Revenue & Customs website (Appendix A).